Qadri Proposes To Mark Intl Hijab Day On March 8 - UrduPoint

 Qadri Proposes To Mark 'Int'l Hijab Day' On March 8

-The minister, in a letter to the prime minister, said marking the Hijab Day would help draw attention of the international community, including the United Nations (UN), towards physical and psychological maltreatment of women, especially girl students in India and the Indian Illegally Occupied Jammu and Kashmir at the hands of Hindu extremists having full backing of the Modi government.
+In a letter to the Prime Minister, the minister said, marking the Hijab Day would help draw attention of the international community, including the United Nations towards physical and psychological maltreatment of women, especially the girl students in India and the Indian Illegally Occupied Jammu and Kashmir at the hands of Hindu extremists having full backing of Modi government.

-He said Pakistan should ask the UN to play its due role in stopping the ongoing inhuman acts in India keeping in view of the Muslims religious independence.
+He said Pakistan should ask the UN to play its due role in preventing the ongoing inhuman acts in India keeping in view of the Muslims religious independence.

 Qadri said to make the Hijab Day a successful event, programmes should be organized at Federal and provincial levels, and the human rights and information ministries be directed to prepare a consolidated strategy on the matter.